 - 6 Drops of Peppermint Essential Oil (where to buy) – this gives the toothpaste a great flavor and helps to freshen breath

-- 4 Drops of a Protective Essential Oil (where to buy) – this blend is full of antibiotic properties and is known for eliminating germs (or cavities)!
+- 4 Drops of OnGuard Essential Oil (where to buy) – this blend is full of immune boosting properties and is known for eliminating germs (or cavities)!
 CLICK here to learn more about what brand I recommend

 - Mix all the ingredients, except the essential oils, in a bowl.